Data Policy

 With the following information, we inform you about our newsletter as well as the registration, dispatch and evaluation procedure and inform you about your rights of objection.
 If you subscribe to our newsletter, you agree to receive the newsletter and the described procedures.

 Newsletter content: We send newsletters, e-mails and other electronic notifications with promotional information (hereinafter “newsletter”) only on the basis of the consent of the recipients or on the basis of a legal permission.
-If we specifically describe individual newsletters as part of the registration process, this description is decisive for the consent of a newsletter subscriber.
-If no separate description is provided, our newsletters will contain information about our products, offers and promotions as well as information about our company.
+Insofar as we specifically describe individual newsletters as part of the registration process, this description is decisive for the consent of a newsletter subscriber.
+If there is no separate description, you will receive information about our products, offers and promotions as well as information about our company in our newsletters.

-Double-Opt-In: The registration for our newsletter takes place in the so-called Double-Opt-In procedure.
-This means that after you have registered for the newsletter, we will send you an e-mail in which we ask you to confirm your registration.
-This confirmation serves to ensure that only persons who have access to the specified e-mail address register for our newsletter.
-We log the registrations to the newsletter in order to be able to prove the registration process in accordance with the legal requirements.
-This includes the storage of the registration and confirmation time, as well as the IP address.
-Changes to your data stored with the newsletter service provider are also logged.
+Double-Opt-In: The registration for our newsletter takes place in the so-called double-opt-in process.
+I.e. after subscribing to the newsletter we will send you an email asking you to confirm your subscription.
+This confirmation serves to ensure that only persons who also have access to the specified e-mail address subscribe to our newsletter.
+We log the registrations to the newsletter in order to be able to prove the registration process according to the legal requirements.
+This includes the storage of the login and confirmation time, as well as the IP address.
+Likewise, changes to your data stored with the newsletter service provider are logged.

 According to its own information, the newsletter service provider uses the data in pseudonymous form, i.e. without assignment to a user, to optimize or improve its own services.
 However, the newsletter service provider does not use the data of our newsletter recipients to write to them itself or to pass them on to third parties.

-To register for the newsletter, it is sufficient to enter your e-mail address.
+To subscribe to the newsletter, it is sufficient to provide your e-mail address.

-The newsletters contain a so-called web beacon, i.e. a pixel-sized file that is retrieved from the newsletter service provider’s server when the newsletter is opened.
-In the course of this retrieval, technical information, such as information about the browser and your system, as well as your IP address and the time of the retrieval are initially collected.
+The newsletters contain a so-called web beacon, i.e. a pixel-sized file that is retrieved from the server of the newsletter service provider when the newsletter is opened.
+Within the scope of this retrieval, technical information, such as information about the browser and your system, as well as your IP address and the time of the retrieval are initially collected.
 This information is used for the technical improvement of the services based on the technical data or the target groups and your reading behavior based on their retrieval locations (which can be determined with the help of the IP address) or the access times.
-Statistical surveys also include determining whether newsletters are opened, when they are opened and which links are clicked.
+Statistical surveys also include determining whether newsletters are opened, when they are opened, and which links are clicked.
 For technical reasons, this information can be assigned to individual newsletter recipients.
-However, it is neither our intention nor that of the dispatch service provider to observe individual users.
+However, it is neither our intention nor that of the shipping service provider to monitor individual users.
 The evaluations serve us much more to recognize the reading habits of our users and to adapt our content to them or to send different content according to the interests of our users.

-The dispatch of the newsletter and the measurement of its success are based on the consent of the recipients according to Art.
-6 para.
-1 sentence 1 lit. a), Art.
+The dispatch of the newsletter and the measurement of success are based on the consent of the recipients in accordance with.
+Art.
+6 par.
+1 Sentence 1 lit. a), Art.
 7 DSGVO in conjunction with § 7 para.
-2 No. 3 UWG or on the basis of the legal permission according to § 7 para.
+2 No. 3 UWG or on the basis of the statutory permission pursuant to § 2 No. 3 UWG. § 7 para.
 3 UWG.

 Cookies

 We use cookies on our Internet pages.
-Cookies are small text files, usually consisting of letters and numbers, that are placed on the user’s computer when visiting certain web pages.
-Some of these cookies are essential to the operation of our website, while other cookies help us improve our website by giving us insight into how you use the website.
+Cookies are small text files, usually consisting of letters and numbers, which are placed on the user’s computer when visiting certain websites.
+Some of these cookies are essential to the functioning of our website, while other cookies help us improve our website by providing us with insights into how you use the website.

-By default, we only use necessary cookies.
-Necessary cookies enable the core functionality of our website.
-The website may not display properly without these cookies, or some areas may not function properly.
-Necessary cookies can only be prevented by appropriate settings in your browser.
+By default, we use only necessary cookies.
+Necessary cookies enable the core functionalities of our website.
+The website cannot be displayed correctly without these cookies or individual areas may not function properly.
+Required cookies can only be prevented by appropriate settings in your browser.

 Click here for information about the cookies we use: